iv-org/inv_sig_helper/README.md

 #### Warning

+This service runs untrusted code directly from Google.

 We recommend running sig_helper inside a locked down environment like an LXC container or a systemd service where only the strict necessary is allowed.

-No example outside of Docker have been written for this but feel free to send your contribution.

-This service runs untrusted code directly from Google.
+An examplary systemd service file is provided in `inv_sig_helper.service` which creates a socket in `/home/invidious/tmp/inv_sig_helper.sock`.

 #### Instructions